-These 7 principles have helped us tremendously in building an effective remote company culture.February 20, 2020
+These 10 principles have helped us tremendously in building an effective remote work culture.September 1, 2021

-We’ve been a remote-first team ever since we let our remote work “guinea pig” Silvestras test the waters in 2014.
+We’ve been a remote-first team ever since we let our remote work “guinea pig” Silvestras test the waters in 2014, but for many businesses, the concept of remote work only entered their lexicon after the pandemic.

-The challenging part about building a remote work culture is making sure everyone knows what to do and has the tools to work efficiently and independently.
-Good communication is essential, as well as your team's motivation and connectedness.
+That’s why good communication is essential for nurturing team motivation and connectedness.
 With a small team, these challenges are easier to overcome, but as your team grows bigger it gets trickier.

-The Remote Company team currently has over 60 people—all working together virtually (and some IRL).
-Our remote culture is based on clear company values and different strategies to enhance the engagement of our team.
-This is our blueprint for building an effective remote company culture
+The Remote Company team currently has over 140 people—all working together virtually (and some IRL).
+Our remote culture is based on clear company values and different strategies to enhance employee engagement.

 When you’re the CEO, you know WHY you build your business.
 Does your team know too?
 To get people excited and on board with your mission, it’s important to clearly communicate the company values.